GingerKiwi/yarnhelp/README.md

 ## Future Plans - Connecting to the Ravely.com api:

 The Yarn Gift Helper app will eventually connect to the Ravelry.com yarn database ("api") of 240,475 yarns so users can search by yarn name and have the yardage automatically inputted for them.
 When this happens and goes live depends on the time I have to develop this further.

+## Knitting is ...

+"Knitting is at its fundamentals, a binary code featuring top-down design, standardized submodules, and recursive logic that relies on ratios, mathematical principles, and an intuitive grasp of three-dimensional geometry." ~ Kim Salazar KnitList 1995"

+## The Developer as a Knitter:

+I've been knitting since I was six years old, and typically have one sweater on the go plus smaller sock, mitten, hat or other projects.
+I greatly enjoy multi-colour stranded knitting ("Fairisle") and cables.
+I firmly believe that anyone can learn to knit - but not everyone has to learn.
+Find me on Ravely.com: https://www.ravelry.com/people/GingerKiwi